mounchiliu/IndividualProject/README.md

 - **video**

-(The system also update the dynamic reconstruction in the static sceen from frame to frame.)
+(The system also update the dynamic object reconstruction in the static sceen from frame to frame.)

 [![video]()](https://www.youtube.com/watch?v=MMSZ_37sGRY" )